rachelesmee/website/index.md

 layout: default
 ---

-### UK QGIS User Group South West

-There'll be a meeting of the UK QGIS South West user group in Chippenham on the 12th June 2018 - for details see the [Eventbrite page](https://www.eventbrite.co.uk/e/qgis-south-west-england-meeting-tickets-44876986274) or contact [Antony Scott](https://twitter.com/antscott)/[Pascal Coulon](https://twitter.com/pascal_coulon)

 ### Events

 Thinking of an Open Source GIS event, and after some support?
 Contact us on the mailing list below and tell us your idea!
 See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past.